robertnurnberg/cdblib/Readme.md

 The library `cdblib.py` allows to conveniently use the API of the Chess Cloud Database [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb), the largest online database of chess positions and openings, from within Python.

-The library is heavily inspired by, and originally based on, Joost VandeVondele's script [cdbexplore](https://github.com/vondele/cdbexplore).
+The library is heavily inspired by, and originally based on, Joost VandeVondele's [cdbexplore](https://github.com/vondele/cdbexplore).
 See also [below](#other) for other repositories relevant for the interaction with cdb.

 ## Purpose

 Provide a simple library with wrapper functions for the API of cdb.
 All the wrapper functions will continuously query cdb until a satisfactory response has been received.
+The latest version of the library allows for concurrency.

 ## Usage